 The LucidSound LS31 is a bulky over-ear headset that isn’t very portable, like most gaming headsets.
 However, gaming headsets usually stay in one place, and you don’t need to often travel with them.
-If you do need to take the LS31 on the go, the cups swivel, so it is easier to slide it in a bag.
+If you do need to take them on the go, the cups swivel, so it's easier to slide them in a bag.

 The LucidSound LS31 is a decently-built gaming headset.
-The headband is made of metal and feels solid, yet flexible.
+The headband is made of metal and feels solid yet flexible.
 Unfortunately, the cups are made of thin plastic that looks a bit cheap and might be susceptible to breaking due to impacts.
-Also, while the hinges look to be metal, it is actually plastic with a metallic finish and won’t be very durable.
+Also, while the hinges look to be metal, it's actually plastic with a metallic finish and won’t be very durable.

 The bass performance is decent.
 LFE (low-frequency extension) is at 25Hz, which is good.
 Low-bass, which is responsible for low-end thump and rumble, is slightly lacking.
 However, mid-bass, responsible for the punch of the bass and kick instruments, and high-bass, responsible for warmth, are both overemphasized by about 5dB, making the bass of this headset quite boomy and muddy.